cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/leveled-up.png 140 https://www.reddit.com/r/Diablo/comments/1awyypu/my_diablo_1_level_50_warrior_after_12_years/ %}

-Let's admit it, most resumes are quite boring.
+Let's admit it, most résumés are quite boring.

-Part of the reason could be that the traditional [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9) is essentially a collection of words on a page.
+Part of the reason could be that the traditional [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9) is basically a collection of words on a page.
-Interestingly, this old-fashioned format has been around for centuries and has survived the test of time.[^2] Sure, I know it's a digital PDF now, but the essence remains the same.
+Interestingly, this old-fashioned format has been around for centuries and survived the test of time.[^2] Sure, I know it's a digital PDF now, but the essence remains the same.
 Its primary purpose has always been to present the **skills**, **experience**, and **qualifications** of an individual to potential employers.